input-output-hk/catalyst-libs/rust/rbac-registration/examples.md

 It is allowed to change a stake address by updating the role 0.

-### Updating a public key
+### Updating a subject public key

 ```mermaid
 flowchart LR
     Root[PubKey1] --- R1[PubKey2] --- R2[PubKey3]
 ```

-It is allowed to change a public key by updating the role 0.
+It is allowed to change a subject public key by updating the role 0.
 It is worth noting that the Catalyst ID associated with this registration chain is based on the subject public key of the very first role 0 registration and updating the key doesn't change the Catalyst ID.
 In the example above the Catalyst ID is based on the `PubKey1`.